espressif/esp-dev-kits/docs/en/esp32-s31-korvo-1/user_guide.rst

 Hardware Setup
 ^^^^^^^^^^^^^^

+1. Connect the LCD subboard to the **LCD Connector**.
-1. Connect one or two speakers to the **speaker output** port(s).
+2. Connect one or two speakers to the **speaker output** port(s).
-2. Plug in two USB cables from the PC to both USB ports on the board.
+3. Plug in two USB cables from the PC to both USB ports on the board.
-3. Turn on the **power switch**.
+4. Turn on the **power switch**.
-4. The red power LED should light.
+5. The red power LED should light.

 .. _esp32-s31-korvo-1-software-setup: